Skip to content

 Section titled “Role of Zinc as a Cofactor for Antioxidant Enzymes”

 Zinc functions as an essential cofactor in the active site of the antioxidant enzyme Cu/Zn-SOD (copper-zinc superoxide dismutase)1).
 SOD converts superoxide anions, a type of ROS, into harmless hydrogen peroxide.
-It also works in concert with catalase and glutathione peroxidase to maintain the overall antioxidant defense system.
-The RPE is a highly metabolic tissue that processes phagosomes shed from photoreceptors, and adequate zinc supply is important for maintaining normal function.
+It also works together with catalase and glutathione peroxidase to maintain the overall antioxidant defense system.
+The RPE is a highly metabolic tissue that processes phagosomes shed from photoreceptors, and an adequate supply of zinc is important for maintaining normal function.

 Anti-inflammatory effects of omega-3 fatty acids